What to Wear In Sedona: A Complete Packing Guide

 Hydration pack

 You need plenty of water!
-Packing a hydration pack is a smart move for Sedona, ensuring you stay well-hydrated during outdoor activities in the desert climate, providing convenience and ample water supply for your adventures.
+Pack a hydration pack to stay well-hydrated during outdoor activities in the desert sun.
 These fit in an inside compartment in backpacks designed to hold a hydration pack.

 Emergency Spot Device